martkis/ImageRecognition-Python/server/readME.md

 ## General Info

-CustomPredictionCustomModel.py file contains basic code to recognize object in the photo
+CustomPredictionCustomModel.py file contains basic code to recognize road signs in the photo from camera.